The best time to visit Venice. When is that? Spring? Autumn? or maybe winter is the best time to come to the floating city?

 What’s happening in July?

 La Festa della Madonna di Marina.
-July 7th till 14th if you want to get all the way out to Malamocco on Lido.
-It has a religious frame but there’s plenty of time and space for eating, drinking and dancing to music.
+At the beginning of the month if you want to get all the way out to Malamocco on Lido.
+It has a religious frame but there’s plenty of time and space for eating, drinking, and dancing to music.

-The weekend 20th to 21st of July.
+The weekend 16th to 17th of July.
 La Festa del Redentore.
 This is a major event.
 On Saturday evening a floating bridge is constructed from Zattere straight over Canale della Giudecca to the Redentore church on Giudecca.
-And at 11.30 (more or less) there are spectacular Fireworks.
+And at 11.30 p.m. (more or less) there are spectacular Fireworks.
 The whole Zattere-side will be full of people and so will the canal.
 Boats from near and far turn up to get the best view of the lights over the dark water.
-Anyway, the best spots are on the Giudecca-side.
+Anyway, the best spots are on the Giudecca side.
 The bridge is closed from 10.30 p.m. till 00.30.
 Be on time.

-The day after, Sunday the 21st, there is another regatta; Regata del Redentore at 4.30 p.m.
+The day after, Sunday the 18th, there is another regatta; Regata del Redentore.

 The whole day the mass is celebrated inside the church and at 7 p.m. the traditional Messa Solenne is held.
 Outside you can taste all kinds of traditional food and wines.